maxgfr/traxivity-tensorflow/README.md

-# TraxivityTensorFlow
+# traxivity-tensorflow

-traxivity which works thanks to tensorflow
+Traxivity app which works thanks to tensorflow